ACID FLASHBACK THURSDAY - Ford "Mustang" II

-OI!!
-Where I saw one: Down the street from Kistar.
+Where I saw one: North Phoenix.
 It’s for sale, if you’re a masochist.

 Nostalgia factor: -26/10 - THE WORST CAR EVER